mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-14"></a>
 [Back to top](#top)
 ## IL-14 -- Rep. Randy Hultgren (R)
+### Committees
+Randy Hultgren is the #5 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $290,000.00 in SC HEP grants.